 Undoubtedly, learning about the complexities of this Asian language or even simple Tagalog phrases is very fun.
 Not only because knowing a thing or two about Tagalog is something that a Filipino can appreciate, but because of the multiple meanings behind every word.

 The Tagalog language, especially the Tagalog swear words, is very expressive too!
-Like all other languages, you can use these words to express anger, express annoyance, or even express happiness.
+Like all other languages, you can use these words to express anger, annoyance, or happiness.

 There are various contexts in which you can use these Tagalog bad words which makes it very entertaining to some, but fun to many.